curriecoder/portfolio-rev-1/README.md

 ## Credits

-Huge thanks to Kyle Cook at Web Dev Simplified for making great tutorial videos that helped me make this project. https://www.youtube.com/watch?v=9zBsdzdE4sM&t=498s https://www.youtube.com/watch?v=yU7jJ3NbPdA&t=220s
+I would first like to thank the instructors of UPenn LPS Coding Bootcamp class of 08-2021 for continually putting the students at the top of the importance list.
+Also, thanks to all of my classmates that helped me rubber duck my way through this project.
+Big thanks to stackoverflow for being an awesome communityHuge thanks to Kyle Cook at Web Dev Simplified for making great tutorial videos that helped me make this project.

+  https://www.youtube.com/watch?v=9zBsdzdE4sM&t=498s
+  https://www.youtube.com/watch?v=yU7jJ3NbPdA&t=220s

 ## License

 MIT License